 We may, without the approval of our unitholders, issue an unlimited number of additional units or other equity securities, including securities to Capital Maritime.
-During 2011 we issued 24,967,240 common units to holders of Crude Carriers' shares, in a unit-for-share transaction consummated in September 2011 whereby Crude Carriers became a wholly owned subsidiary of ours.
-In addition, we issued 6,958,000 common units to Capital Maritime and 142,000 general partner units to our general partner in connection with the acquisition of the vessel owning company of the M/V Cape Agamemnon which we acquired in June 2011.
-During 2010 we financed the acquisition of two vessels from Capital Maritime through the issuance of additional common units through public offerings under our Form F-3 filed with the SEC on August 29, 2008.
-Previously we had financed a portion of the purchase price of two non-contracted vessels we acquired from Capital Maritime during the first half of 2008 through the issuance of additional common units directly to Capital Maritime.
+To date we have issued 15,555,554 Class B units to certain investors which are convertible on a one for one basis into common units under certain circumstances and have also issued 24,967,240 common units to holders of Crude Carriers' shares, in a unit-for-share transaction consummated in September 2011 whereby Crude Carriers became a wholly owned subsidiary of ours.
+We have also issued common units in connection with the acquisition of certain of our vessels, either directly to Capital Maritime or through public offerings under our Form F-3 filed with the SEC, and we may make additional such issuances in the future.
 In addition, in August 2010, we issued a total of 795,200 restricted common units under our Omnibus Incentive Compensation Plan adopted in April 2008, as amended (the "Plan").
 The issuance by us of additional units or other equity securities of equal or senior rank will have the following effects:

-- our unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease; - the relative voting strength of each previously outstanding unit may be diminished; and - the market price of the units may decline.
+- our unitholders' proportionate ownership interest in us will decrease; - the amount of cash available for distribution on each unit may decrease;

+- the relative voting strength of each previously outstanding unit may be diminished; and - the market price of the units may decline.